SFL clubs to hold June vote on league restructuring

 Following the meeting, the 10 First Division clubs left for a separate meeting.

-Earlier, Hamilton chairman Les Gray reiterated his stance that the clubs in Scotland's second tier would pursue a 22-club solution - involving the SPL and First Division sides - if the existing 42-club proposals do not gain enough support.
+Earlier, Hamilton chairman Les Gray reiterated that the clubs in Scotland's second tier would pursue a 22-club solution - involving the SPL and First Division sides - if the existing 42-club proposals do not gain enough support.

 And, fearing the motion will not be passed, Gray described the 10 June meeting as "an irrelevance".

 "It has been voted down, it is a failed vote," he said after the AGM.

 "There were a lot of reasons why it didn't work but it is not just about money.